skrtdev/prototypes/README.md

 ### Known issues

   - This library does not have `Inheritance`: you won't be able to use Prototypes methods defined for a class in his child classes. (this is going to be added soon)
   - You won't be able to use [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) in Prototypes methods, as `array unpacking` doesn't work with string keys [yet](https://wiki.php.net/rfc/array_unpacking_string_keys).
   - You can't override already-prototyped methods, but this will be added soon.
   - Any kind of `Error/Exception`(s) look a bit strange in the Stack traces, and method name is hidden.
 Maybe there is a solution; if you find it, feel free to open an `Issue/Pull Request`.

 ### Future scope

-- Add the ability to use `callable`s instead of `Closure`s.
   - Use `class_parent()` to implement some kind of `Inheritance`.
 This may slow up calling prototypes in classes with a long hierarchy.
   - Maybe add the ability to add a method to a class without adding it to his children. (does it make sense?)
   - Allow to add all methods of a normal/anonymous class into a Prototypeable one (Using `Reflection`?).
-- Add ability to use some kind of [Attributes](https://www.php.net/manual/en/language.attributes.overview.php) to functions, classes and methods in order to add them as methods to a class, instead of manually adding them.
   - Add the ability to define prototype methods that has been already defined as prototypes, overwriting them.
   - Add the ability to define prototypes for all the Prototypeable classes. (do you see any use cases?)